 MakeUp Policy (ONLY FOR YMCA PROGRAM): In the event of an absence your child is allowed to makeup a class within the same quarter.
 Students may only make up the same style and level class or level lower.
 You are welcomed and encouraged to travel to different YMCA branches.
 Please email CDC.firstname.lastname@example.org notify CDC Staff of the day and location you would like to makeup.

 Refund Policy: CDC has a no refund policy.
-There will be no refunds for any missed classes or class cancellations due to weather, nor children who choose not to participate.
+There will be no refunds for any missed classes, class cancellations due to weather, nor children who choose not to participate.

 Performance Policy: It is at the discretion of the teacher to determine if the student will or will not be able to perform in any performances.
 Any child who misses more than half the program’s duration will not be able to participate in a performance/ studio demonstration.